Some of the most architecturally banal apartment buildings came out of the 1960s.

 With regular care and maintenance, their modern lines and durable brick veneers result in a dare-we-say timeless aesthetic.
 (Check out Silver Heights on Portage for a good example).

-What’s particularly interesting to note is that the signage on many of these minimalist tenements is highly stylized.
+What’s particularly interesting to note is that the signage on many of these minimalist tenements is highly stylized on boards of antique signs.

 [related_content slugs=”top-5-winnipeg-restaurant-interiors,winnipegs-top-5-apartment-buildings-exterior-edition, winnipegs-top-5-architectural-wonders-interior-edition” description=”More from Jaclyn Wiebe” position=”right”]